 H.264 is a video compression standard converts digital video into a format that requires less space when required transmission or storage.
 M4V uses H.264 for video compression.
 Its application ranges from DVD, TV, Videoconferencing, and video streaming over the internet.
 H.264 consists of two main parts: Encoder – Which compresses the video, Decoder – Which uncompress the compressed video back.
 In the figure below, encoding and decoding processes are highlighted, and other processes are covered in the H.264 standard.

 Video Coding and Decoding Process in H.264

-Advanced Audio Coding (AAC) is an audio codec for lossy digital audio compression and is used in M4V container.
+Advanced Audio Coding (AAC) is an audio codec for lossy digital audio compression and is used in an M4V container.
 AAC is the successor of the MP3 format and achieves better quality than MP3 with the same bitrate.
-AAC format throws away some information during the compression process which is of less importance.
+AAC format throws away some information during the compression process, which is of less importance.
 AAC is a variable bitrate (VBR) block-based codec where each block decodes to 1024 time-domain samples.